310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/chiaki_1.md

             {% bubble Chiaki v2 %}
             Mhm, if you'd like more, just ask!
 I have plenty with me!

-            They gave me more than enough, so I'm trying to share it with everyone I know!
+            They gave me more than enough, so I'm trying to share them with everyone I know!
 			{% endbubble %}
         </div>
     </div>